simul/simul.github.io/unrealengine/index.md

 You should now see the sky appear in your scene.

-* Step 4: Activate your trueSKY license within UE4 using the next steps.
+* Step 4: Activate your trueSKY licence within UE4 using the following steps.
 Failure to do this will result in trueSKY not working.

+### Activate your trueSKY licence

+To ensure trueSKY works, you will need your user name & licence key.
+These can be found in your account dashboard at simul.co/account.

+* Step 1: Login to your account at simul.co and click my account.

+* Step 2: Your username is at the top left, on the second line, underneath your name.
+Please note this down.

+* Step 3: Your licence key is in your account dashboard.
+Please note this down also.

+* Step 4: Launch your game/scene in UE4.

+* Step 5: Select the 'TrueSkySequenceActor' in the 'World Outliner' window.

+* Step 6: In the 'details' window, use the search to find 'true sky'.

+* Step 7: In the results, find the 'Active Sequence' property and double click the icon.
+A new window will appear.

+* Step 8: In the new widow, enter your username and licence key under 'registration'.
+If the details are correct, you will see the text 'OK' displayed under the licence key fields.

+trueSKY should now be fully working in your scene.

 ### Creating New Sky Sequences
 To create a new TrueSkySequence asset, go to the "Content Browser" window.
 Press "New Asset" button (or do a right mouse click inside the window) to open an asset selection window.
 Choose "Miscellaneous / trueSKY Sequence Asset".
 A new asset will be created.
 Now you can rename/save/delete it.